tomsch420/phd-thesis/chapters/random_events.typ

   $
 ]<theo:complement_product_algebra>

 Unfortunately, the complement presented in @theo:complement_product_algebra is exponential big in the number of variables.
 Bluntly speaking, the complement is created by treating the variable assignments in the original complement as boolean variables, constructing the entire truth table about it (with $2 ^ (|"variables"|)$) and removing the column that corresponds to the original event.
-This is exponential hard to do.

 Hence, a complement of linear size (in the number of variables) is introduced as contribution of this thesis in @theo:complement_product_algebra.
-This theorem enables a faster reasoning than originally assumed by the literature.
+This theorem enables a faster reasoning than originally assumed by the literature. @kemp2017product proofed the induction assumption in a StackExchange post.

-#theorem([Complement of a Product Set @hunter2011notes])[
+#theorem([Efficient Complement of a Product Set])[
     Let
   $
   AA = A union A^c \